ArbitrumFoundation/governance/docs/security-council-mgmt.md

 Voting is not allowed while the proposal is pending.

-During the 7 day pending window, contenders register themselves by signing an EIP712 message of type `AddContenderMessage(uint256 proposalId,address contender)` and calling `SecurityCouncilNomineeElectionGovernor.addContender`.
-The message must be signed by the `contender` specified in the message.
+During the 7 day pending window, contenders register themselves by signing an EIP712 message of type `AddContenderMessage(uint256 proposalId)` and calling `SecurityCouncilNomineeElectionGovernor.addContender`.

 ## 2. Nominee selection (7 days)